Sorry for the long delay between updates but we’ve been watching The Celestial Toymaker. Need I say more?

 The Dancing Floor

-Me: I really can’t do this.
+Me: I can’t do this.

 Me: I can’t.
 I just can’t.
 Do we have to?
-Really?

 Sue: We’ve skipped two days already.
 I can’t remember what happened in the last episode.

 No, I didn’t mix up the names when I transcribed that exchange.
-I had a major wobble.

 Sue: This section is a bit like Upstairs, Downstairs.
 Only shit.